memgraph/docs/products/ha_memgraph/v0.15.0/how_to_guides/configure-and-run-ha-memgraph.md

 Here, each line corresponds to coordination of one server.
 The first entry is that server's ID, the second is its IP address and the third is the RPC port it listens to.
-Notice that we have also provided a `--port` flag which has a value that is different from the port in `coordination.json`.
-Port from `coordination.json` is used by HA Memgraph's RPC server for communication between machines in the cluster, while the command line argument port is used in order to communicate with the client via the bolt protocol.
+This port should not be confused with the port used for client interaction via the bolt protocol.
+Since we haven't provided the `--port` flag, HA Memgraph will use the default value for that port which is `7687`.

 The assumed contents of the `raft.json` file are: